-We can't keep all features unique - e.g. every road or building might have special characteristics, but they have to be grouped. in one of 3 ways:
+We can't keep all features unique - e.g. every road or building might have special characteristics, but they have to be grouped. (so there is 'less detail in the data) This is done in one of 3 ways:

-Nominal: qualitiative (type) - categorical
+Nominal: qualitative (type) - categorical